Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 The City allows tax abatement on qualifying residential improvements and there is no dollar limit.
 Qualifying property must meet the following criteria:

-For more information about this topic, see our Tax Abatement application (PDF)
+For more information about this topic, see our Tax Abatement application (PDF) or click here for a full page explanation

 View the map of the City's Revitalization Areas and Urban Renewal Areas.